cb-talent-development/employer-style-base/README.md

 @import 'my-app';
 ```

 You may now apply the styling to your application.
-Note that all styling is scoped with the `cortex-scope` class.
+Note that all styling is scoped with the `employer-scope` class.
 We would have preferred leaving scoping up to the consuming application, but certain inflexibilites with SASS and some peculiar things this library is doing currently forbid this.

 ### Using a Grid Framework

 You may use any grid framework of your choosing.
-We have, however, built a [Neat](http://neat.bourbon.io/)-based grid library intended for use with Cortex.
+We have, however, built a [Neat](http://neat.bourbon.io/)-based grid library intended for use with [Employer](https://github.com/cbdr/employer).
 You can read integration instructions at [employer-style-grid](https://github.com/cb-talent-development/employer-style-grid).

 ### What's included